-Established in 1982, the Ayesha Abed was tributed to one of Bangladesh´s most social activists of the 70s.
-Ayesha Abed committed herself to the issues of education, training and employment opportunities for disadvantaged women.
+Established in 1982, the Ayesha Abed Foundation was tributed to one of Bangladesh's most important social activists of the 70s.
+Ayesha Abed committed herself to the issues of education, training and employment opportunities for women.
 She initiated many of the major activities confronting these concerns.

-Following her steps, AAF started out in Bangladesh´s central district Manikganj.
+Following her steps, AAF started out in Bangladesh's central district Manikganj.
 The main goal was to empower illiterate and therefore discriminated women.
-The foundation hired skilled craftsmen to help train village women in stitching, weaving and dyeing.
-Till this day AAF provides the women with financial, technical and skill- development training in addition to regular work.
-Working mothers have access to day care centres for their toddlers while they work, and senior workers receive a retirement benefit.
+The foundation hired skilled craftspeople to train the women in stitching, weaving and dyeing.

-To come up with a first collection of embroided textiles, the foundation began to study and catalogue the designs and motifs of traditional art forms by visiting museums, elderly craft masters and private collectors.
-They experimented with all kinds of native forms of design and materials.
+To come up with a first collection of embroidered textiles, the foundation began to study and catalogue the designs and motifs of traditional art forms by visiting museums, elderly craft masters and private collectors.
+They experimented with all kinds of traditional forms of design and materials.